What is Motion Control?

 What cameras can I use?

 Most film and video cameras can be accommodated by our Motion Control rigs, depending on size and weight.
 Standardly we use Fries Mitchells, Mitchell S35s, as these are considered the best cameras for motion control.
-But we also accommodate Arri 435s, Arri IIIs, Moviecam Compacts, Panavision, broadcast video cameras and camcorders, and even HD (High Definition) video cameras.
+But was also accommodate Arri435s, Arri IIIs, Moviecam Compacts Panavision, broadcast video cameras and camcorders, and even HD (High Definition) video cameras.

 How much do the rigs weigh?

-A Milo weighs only 700kg.
-A Cyclops, which is purely a studio based system, weighs 2 tons, and has built in hydraulics to move itself around the stage to different locations.
-The Juno weighs about 350kg.
+A Milo weighs only 700kg. a Cyclops, which is purely a studio based system, weighs 2 tons, and has built in hydraulics to move itself around the stage to different locations.
+The Juno weights about 350kg.

 I have heard that Motion Control is unreliable?